About: Meet Our Team

 Calla Anderson, BA

-Calla Anderson joined AAHRPP as an Operations Coordinator in November of 2021.
+Calla Anderson is a Senior Operations Coordinator at AAHRPP.
+She joined AAHRPP in November of 2021.
 In her role, Calla assists with accreditation operations and provides support to organizations, site visitors, and members of AAHRPP's Council on Accreditation.
 Her facilitation ensures that documents are assembled and processed according to AAHRPP’s requirements.

 Ms. Anderson holds a degree in Psychology from Seattle Pacific University and has three years of experience in research data collection at the University of Washington-Seattle.